martijnsark/TicTacToe_in_Python/README.md

 Both scripts in my version use a Anaconda Environment with packages and if you're code doesn't work check the section above "the software i used"

-## 1:
+## 1.1:

-Download all files in this project.
+Download these files from this project.
+- tictactoe.py
+- tictactoe.ipynb
+- the images in the "images" folder

 Open the .ipynb file and click on the execute arrow.

 The code for the .ipynb file only executes the code that is in the tictactoe.py file.

-## 2:
+## 1.2:

-You will need all files except the tictactoe.ipynb file.
+Download these files from this project.
+- tictactoe.py
+- the images in the "images" folder

 You will need to enter the following every time you open Visual studio code to establish the folder you're working in: